A yearlong course for students in grades 4-6

 In God’s Great Covenant New Testament 2: Acts, the four Gospels reveal that Jesus is the Messiah and King, God’s Servant, the Son of God, and the Son of Man.
 The book of Acts, written by Luke, shows us that the ministry of Jesus Christ has continued and even grown after His resurrection and His ascension into heaven.
 The book of Acts can be thought of as the “acts of the apostles,” but also as the continuing “acts of Jesus” working though the apostles and the first Christians.
 A study of the book of Acts reveals a remarkable adventure as Jesus Christ establishes His Church by means of the apostles and early Christians, who are empowered by the Holy Spirit.

-This book contains 32 weekly chapters divided into 5 themed units.
+This student edition contains 32 weekly chapters divided into 5 themed units.
 Each week students will encounter the story of that week’s Bible verses, presented at a clear, elementary reading level.
 Every chapter contains a memory page that includes a Bible verse, key facts chart, and a segment titled “The Old Testament in the New Testament Revealed,” which encourages students and parents to discuss crossovers from Old Testament scriptures.
 “Unpack It Further” sections prompt students to think critically about the lesson and answer thought-provoking questions.
 Unit reviews contain a memory passage worksheet, a devotional guide, and a fun Truth Detectives dialogue.

 United Themes Presented in God’s Great Covenant New Testament 2: Acts